davidmreed/ktema-org-zola/content/articles/who-gets-to-be-an-authority.md

 draft=true
 +++

 I've published [articles](@2022-05-18-risks-copying-pasting-apex.md) before calling out widespread bad practices and advice in the Salesforce ecosystem.
-I'm always asked "As a junior engineer, how do I know what voices to listen to?"
+I'm nearly always asked in response "As a junior engineer, how do I know what voices to listen to?"
 That is, how do you tell that someone presenting as authoritative actually is?

 Quick detour: it connects, I promise.
 The other space in which I do a lot of education is officiating roller derby.
 Derby has 100+ pages of rules and cases to interpret, supplemented by experience and convention.
 And that's the problem: what officials typically learn is an undifferentiated farrago of (varying) conventions, actual rules, and consequences that follow from actual rules.